Overview: Woocommerce vs Shopify

-If you are self hosting your wordpress site then you should take care of the maximum amount of traffic and resources your host can handle at the same time.
-While scaling your wordpress site sometimes you also need to upgrade your hosting which results in more cost.
+If you are self-hosting your WordPress site then you should take care of the maximum amount of traffic and resources your host can handle at the same time.
+While scaling your WordPress site sometimes you also need to upgrade your hosting which results in more cost.

-In this case, I would say Shopify is the winner because of the ease and comfortable experience they provide in the backend so that we should focus on our online store without having to worry about the increase in traffic of the website while scaling and at no extra expenses.
+In this case, I would say Shopify is the winner because of the ease and comfortable experience they provide in the backend so we should focus on our online store without having to worry about the increase in traffic of the website while scaling and at no extra expenses.

 Shopify platform supports a lot of integrations from popular email marketing platforms, third party Shopify themes to the external upsell and cross sell apps.
 But, it depends on you how much you can afford.

-As we know Shopify is the most popular platform for newbies and non techy merchants who want to sell online, that’s why many Shopify app developers are taking advantage of this fact and selling their monthly subscriptions at a very high cost because of the low competition.
+As we know Shopify is the most popular platform for newbies and non-techy merchants who want to sell online, that’s why many Shopify app developers are taking advantage of this fact and selling their monthly subscriptions at a very high cost because of the low competition.

-There is no doubt that Shopify supports a lot of integration with external apps but at the same time we have to think of the cost that is involved in using that app.
+There is no doubt that Shopify supports a lot of integration with external apps but at the same time, we have to think of the cost that is involved in using that app.

-All the popular email marketing platforms either have their own WordPress plugins or support a connection with the help of other plugins.
+All the popular email marketing platforms either have their WordPress plugins or support a connection with the help of other plugins.
 With the vastness of WordPress users, the support of many popular integrations is also increasing.

 While using these eCommerce platforms we encounter a lot of issues and if there is someone who can solve our problems quickly then there’s nothing greater than this.

-There is no doubt that Shopify has one of the best support then any other eCommerce platform available in the market.
-Shopify provides the 24×7 support via live chat or email to all the merchants and based on my experience the people working in Shopify support are experienced and solve any problem quickly and efficiently.
+There is no doubt that Shopify has one of the best support than any other eCommerce platform available in the market.
+Shopify provides 24×7 support via live chat or email to all the merchants and based on my experience the people working in Shopify support are experienced and solve any problem quickly and efficiently.

 Shopify also has a good amount of resources available on their site, to help you in starting your eCommerce journey.